Skip to Content

 Required Documentation

-• Completed Vermont Renter Credit Claim
+• Completed Vermont Renter Credit Claim, Form RCC-166

-More information can be found on the official Renter Claim webpage
+* Visit the official Renter Claim webpage

-Enter an address in the search bar to find the School Property Account Number (SPAN) of a property.
+* SPAN Finder: Enter an address in the search bar to find the School Property Account Number (SPAN) of a property.
 Open the SPAN finder in new window.

 Property Tax-Aide has independently selected the property tax relief programs featured on this website that we think are the most relevant and beneficial to older adults.
 It is not an exhaustive list of all property tax relief programs available in each state.
 Please consult your local tax agency for a comprehensive listing of property tax relief programs in your area.